AnilSarode/Machine-Learning-Digital-Book-/README.md

 The Digital Book contains the folder Logistic Regression which has notebook *Logistic Regression or Classification.ipynb* notebook which explains **Logistic Regression** from scratch along with theory and Python code.

-The Digital Book contains the folder Linear Regression With multiple variables that have notebook *Linear Regression With Multiple Variable .ipynb* notebook which explains **Linear Regression With Multiple Variable** from scratch along with theory and Python code.
+The Digital Book contains the folder Linear Regression With Multiple Variables that have notebook *Linear Regression With Multiple Variable .ipynb* notebook which explains **Linear Regression With Multiple Variable** from scratch along with theory and Python code.